patchon/tcp_monitor/README.md

   refresh rate the user has set).
 We actually **already** suffer from this, if you have a quick eye you will notice that the date in the header will skip a second "here and there".
-- Handle selinux (I'm not really sure if we do this today),
+- Handle selinux-sockets-context (ss -z),
 - Add version-flag
-- Set trap for various stuff, like sorting order, quitting etc.
+- Bind keys for sorting order order

 #### Coding wise :